beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 ### 1. Get setup working locally

-For instructions on how to get started working locally follow the "working locally" card in the activity list of the app you created in the [previous env section](https://learn.begin.com/basic/state/env) on [Begin](https://begin.com)
+For instructions on how to get started working locally follow the "working locally" card in the activity list of the app you created in the [previous environment section](https://learn.begin.com/basic/state/env) on [Begin](https://begin.com)

 ### 2. Add dependencies

 ```bash
 cd src/http/get-login